Legoless/xcconfigs/README.md

+## XCConfigs

 This project intends to aggregate common or universal Xcode configuration settings, keeping them in hierarchial Xcode configuration files for easy modification and reuse.

+## Common usage cases

+To configure your application to support multiple environments, several steps are needed.

 ## License